dougmolineux/orwell/README.md

 # orwell

 Records only when motion is detected.
 Images go into /video directory.
 Also, includes tool to convert images into Gif.
+Suggestion: use "forever" to make sure the node process stays alive.

 Example Usage: